rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 ## What is Traefik v2? :white_circle:

-Traefik is a modern and lightweight reverse proxy and load balancer that makes deploying microservices easy.
+Traefik is a modern and lightweight reverse proxy and load balancer that makes deploying microservices very easy.
 It is designed to be as simple as possible to operate, but capable of handling large, highly-complex deployments.

 It also comes with a powerful set of middlewares that enhance its capabilities to include load balancing, API gateway, orchestrator ingress, as well as east-west service communication and more.
 It is written in Go and is packaged as a single binary file and available as a tiny official docker image.